 Javascript array Methods

-now let's see the most important part of this tutorial, we will see the most important array's method that you will probably use frequently
+now let's see the most important part of this tutorial, we will see the most important array's method that you will probably use frequentlyin this section, we will use another example and we will use another array that will illustrate a true shopping list

 we will make an array of objects that will have 3 property, the name, the price, and the quantity